 If the arresting officer did not have the legal authority to stop your' vehicle, or did not have probable cause to arrest you, then the judge may rule that the evidence against you cannot be admitted at trial.
 This will effect the outcome of your case, even in the event the case is resolved before jury trial.
 Excluding evidence in this way can make it difficult, if not impossible, for the district attorney to prove you guilty.
 For example, if the breath test results and the officer's statements against you are suppressed by the judge, the prosecutor may not be able to offer enough proof that you were under the influence to win the case.

 The Denver police officers must have reasonable suspicion to pull you over, and then must have probable cause to arrest you.
 If you are pulled over without there being adequate reasonable suspicion, then any evidence that the officer obtained after that should be suppressed by the judge, and therefore cannot be used by the prosecutor.
 Your attorney will be able to examine the evidence to determine if the officer had probable cause at the time of the arrest.
-If the officer did not, then your attorney may file a motion to suppress the illegal arrest and all of the evidence that came as a result of it.
+If the officer did not, then a skilled attorney may file a motion to suppress the illegal arrest and all of the evidence that came as a result of it.

 Should your case go to trial, you will be allowed to call witnesses to testify on behalf of your defense case.
 If such a witness is not willing to come to court voluntarily, they can be subpoenaed to come to your trial.
 A witness may be asked to testify to the fact that you did not drink before you drove, that you appeared to be sober, that you didn't stop at a stop sign because you were distracted by a conversation – not because you were under the influence.